 #15 – Sanitizer: make sure to have plenty of hand gel or sanitizer to keep clean.

-#16 – Face mask: wearing a face mask is still mandatory in the state of Yucatan.
-So, do not forget to pack enough masks for a few days’ use.
+#16 – Face mask: wearing a face mask can help inhaling dust or reduce allergies.
+Don’t forget to pack enough masks for a few days’ use.

 #17 – Disinfectant spray: a good idea also in order to maintain cleanliness.

 Our best advice: all items included in this section are very necessary for sanitation and cleanliness.

 It’s common for electricity to go out which affects water as well.
 Having a supply of these items is necessary all year.

 Category: Other Important Essentials for Hurricane Safety Box